irakibul7/irakibul7/README.md

-# Hi 👋, Rakibul here!
+# Hi 👋, I'm Rakibul Islam

-## Software Engineer @Swop
+## Software Engineer | Full Stack Developer | Blockchain Developer

-<h3> 👨🏻‍💻 About Me </h3>
+### 👨🏻‍💻 About Me

-I'm passionate about developing **WebApps** and **APIs** using **JavaScript**, **Node.js**, and **Next.js**.
-Working at [Swop Technologies](https://swopme.co), a **Web3/Crypto** startup based in the US, where I contribute to the development of innovative products.
+I'm a passionate Software Engineer with extensive experience in blockchain development and delivering impactful projects.
+Currently spearheading the development of a Web3 decentralized wallet at Swop Technologies, adeptly utilizing Ethereum, Polygon, and Solana blockchains.
+I'm proficient in backend development using Node.js and Express.js, as well as working with NGINX, Redis, and CI/CD pipelines with Jenkins.

-My expertise lies in creating REST APIs, building web applications, Dockerizing applications for easy deployment, and exploring the exciting Web3 ecosystem.
-I am constantly honing my skills and expanding my knowledge by learning new technologies and building new stuff.
+My expertise lies in creating RESTful APIs, building web applications, Dockerizing applications for easy deployment, and exploring the exciting Web3 ecosystem.
+I'm constantly honing my skills and expanding my knowledge by learning new technologies and building innovative solutions.

 Feel free to explore my repositories to discover the projects I've been working on.
 I'm always excited to collaborate on open-source initiatives and contribute to the developer community.
 Let's connect and create something amazing together!